NASA's Johnson Space Center in Houston has been the agency's human spaceflight hub for half a century, though not always under its current name.

 The 1995 movie "Apollo 13" took some creative license with the phrase, changing it to "Houston, we have a problem" and having the words come out of Apollo 13 commander James Lovell's mouth.

+In MCC-21, the layout is similar to the historical room, with screens on the front and lines of desks.
 Teams of engineers and technicians at Mission Control are on duty around the clock every day, keeping watch over the astronauts who have established a continuous human presence aboard the $100 billion space station for a dozen years.

 These flight controllers monitor the crewmembers' health and safety and ensure that all spacecraft systems are operating properly.